newbit1/rootAVD/README.md

 ### Preconditions
 * the AVD is running
+* a working Internet connection for the Menu
 * a command prompt / terminal is opened
 * `adb shell` will connect to the running AVD